 Richard and Sharon Cutler Faculty Awards

-Two faculty members are the 2016 recipients of the Richard and Sharon Cutler Faculty Awards in Liberal Arts.
-Dan Van Peursem, Ph.D., Department of Mathematical Sciences, and Matthew Sayre, Ph.D., professor and chair in the Department of Modern Languages & Linguistics.
+Two faculty members are the recipients of the Richard and Sharon Cutler Faculty Awards in Liberal Arts.
+Mark Sweeney, Ph.D., associate professor of earth sciences, and Laura Vidler, Ph.D., professor and chair in the Department of Modern Languages & Linguistics.
 The Cutler Awards are presented to faculty who advance liberal arts education through teaching and research over a three-year span.

 Truman and Beverly Schwartz Distinguished Faculty Award

-Darlene Farabee, associate professor and chair of English, has been named the fifth recipient of the Truman and Beverly Schwartz Distinguished Faculty Award.
+Darlene Farabee, associate professor and chair in the Department of English, has been named the fifth recipient of the Truman and Beverly Schwartz Distinguished Faculty Award.